Skip to main content

 Files and Sessions

 Yes.
 Large .gro trajectories use a streaming worker so the browser can inspect frames without loading the entire trajectory into memory.
-Paired GROMACS .gro + .xtc/.trr and .tpr + .xtc/.trr trajectories decode locally in a dedicated browser worker and use selected-frame timeline controls for dense native sessions.
-Native frames render with the full instanced-sphere molecular style (matching a static .gro of the same system); frame jumps stay responsive because each frame streams its coordinates into the existing geometry, and the full selected frame is used when Clavis runs current-frame analysis.
+Choose the GROMACS card in the upload guide for paired .gro + .xtc/.trr and .tpr + .xtc/.trr trajectories; they index frame byte ranges locally in a dedicated browser worker and decode selected XTC/TRR frame slices for dense native sessions.
+Large scenes temporarily use a capped instanced-sphere preview without bonds during loading, playback, or dense visualization commits, then return to full atoms and bonds when settled.
+Current-frame analysis can request the full selected frame independently.
 Use .gro + .xtc/.trr when you need exact residue labels from the text topology — it is also the reliable path when a .tpr binary is not supported by the browser decoder.
+Normal/large GRO, mapped LAMMPS, and native XTC/TRR sessions support selected TRACE/HTR/GRADE/F3F4 ranges.

 Normal-size scenes can recover from session-local browser storage, including layers, settings, analysis overlays, and camera view.
 Large streaming trajectories intentionally skip this recovery path.